navcoin/NavHub/content/how-to-guide/tutorial-2/index.md

 ---
-title: "How to edit NavHub.org - Tutorial 2"
+title: "How to edit NavHub.org - Part 2 of 5"
 date: 2018-05-28T15:18:26+12:00
 draft: false
 type: "how-to-guide"